nautechsystems/nautilus_trader/docs/concepts/strategies.md

 ```

 :::info
-It's possible to specify both order emulation, and an execution algorithm.
+You can specify both order emulation and an execution algorithm.
 :::

 This example submits a `MARKET` BUY order to a TWAP execution algorithm: